 - breach EU Obligations.
-Also, the plan must comply with human rights legislation. - 1.2.2 The Bedford Borough Council Core Strategy and Rural Issues Plan which covers the period up to 2021 is currently under review and is a material consideration for the development of lower level plans.
-The needs of the Borough up to 2030 will be updated by its 2030 Local Plan, to which it is intended that this neighbourhood plan will conform, when adopted.
-The level of housing required for Oakley in the Draft Local Plan 2030 is likely to be 25-50 dwellings, however this will not be finalised until the plan is adopted (expected in 2019). - 1.2.3 The Localism Act allows for more development to be allocated but requires that the minimum growth to provide for the needs of local residents is accommodated.
-While planning applications are still determined by Bedford Borough Council the Oakley Neighbourhood Plan gives people in Oakley the ability to decide where the housing and any additional employment development should go. - 1.2.4 It is important to ensure any changes in the village are sustainable.
+Also, the plan must comply with human rights legislation. - 1.2.2 The needs of the Borough up to 2030 are outlined in the 2030 Local Plan, to which this neighbourhood plan conforms.
+The level of housing required for Oakley in the Local Plan 2030 is 25-50 dwellings. - 1.2.3 The Localism Act allows for more development to be allocated but requires that the minimum growth to provide for the needs of local residents is accommodated.
+While planning applications are still determined by Bedford Borough Council, the Oakley Neighbourhood Plan gives people in Oakley the ability to decide where the housing and any additional employment development should go. - 1.2.4 It is important to ensure any changes in the village are sustainable.
 We want to improve the quality of life of present and future generations and ensure that those who live and work in the village are supported to lead healthy and fulfilled lives.
 To help achieve these objectives a sustainability appraisal was undertaken.
 Village residents were asked to identify key areas of concern, particularly with reference to transport, housing and the preservation of the identity of Oakley as a rural community with green spaces for the enjoyment of all.